PacktPublishing/Serverless-JavaScript-with-AWS-Lambda-in-7-Days/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 This course is for any programmer who know JavaScript or would like to become a JavaScript developer and who want to learn to build serverless web applications with AWS Lambda and JavaScript.
 If you have no prior experience with serverless technologies or have a project to work on, this course will help you achieve your tasks.
 Basic JavaScript programming skills would be very helpful.

-### Technical Requirements
-If you have no prior experience with serverless technologies or have a project to work on, this course will help you achieve your tasks.
-Basic JavaScript programming skills would be very helpful.<br/>

 ## Related Products
 * [Hands-on Serverless Architecture with AWS Lambda [Video]](https://prod.packtpub.com/in/virtualization-and-cloud/hands-serverless-architecture-aws-lambda-video)